nelson2804/TODOLIST/README.md

 Enjoy your new Spring Boot Todo List Application!
 If you have any questions or need further assistance, please don't hesitate to ask.

-## Contact

-If you have any questions, issues or suggestions, please feel free to contact the developer:

-Name: Nelson Arrais <br/>
-Email: nelsonarrais9@gmail.com

-## Make a Donation

-If you wish to support the continued development of this project, you can make a donation via PIX.
-Your generosity is greatly appreciated.

-PIX key: nelsonarrais9@gmail.com

-Nubank